Carl Williams (criminal): School fees revelation

-On 19 April 2010 News Limited newspapers including the Herald Sun revealed that Victoria Police were paying $8,000 in school fees for Williams's daughter.
+On 19 April 2010 News Limited newspapers including the Herald Sun revealed that Victoria Police were paying $8,000 in school fees for Williams's daughter, Dhakota.
 The reason for the payment was not revealed at the time.
 Later, during the 2011 murder trial, it was revealed Williams had turned informant and had struck a deal with Assistant Commissioner Simon Overland.
+Specifically, the belief was that the Victorian Police paid for Dhakota's private schooling on behalf of her father in return for his co-operation as an informant while in prison.

 Williams gave information on several unsolved murder cases believed to have involved corrupt officers and it was also revealed his murderer may have been implicated in at least one of those cases.
 Williams's lawyer Rob Stary said Williams was upset about the publication of the story.

 There was speculation that the police may have agreed to pay the school fees in exchange for information and that publication of the story may have led to Williams's death.
 The Herald Sun defended its publication of the story.

+Significant public attention to Dhakota arose from this unusual arrangement between the Victorian Police and her family.

+Family

+Dhakota Williams

+Dhakota Williams is Williams' daughter, who has become an Australian public figure.
+Dhakota is often described in the media as a 'gangland heiress'.

+In recent years, Dhakota's personal life has been a frequent topic of Australian news media headlines.
+Her first notable media attention began after an arrangement emerged between the Victorian Police and her family to pay for her private school fees whilst Carl Williams was in prison.
+In late 2022, she joined the adult website OnlyFans, bringing further media attention to her.

+Stepchildren

+Williams had three stepchildren from his marriage to Roberta Mercieca.
+In September 2024, his stepdaughter Breanane Stephens commenced legal action against the Victorian state government over Williams' death in custody.